Training a Hearing Dog

 Due to sourcing dogs from pounds and shelters there is no one breed that typifies the look of an Australian Lions Hearing Dog.
 Breeds vary from Kelpie, Labrador and Working breeds to Shih Tzu, Maltese and Chihuahuas.
 Most of these dogs are cross-breeds.
 There really are no two Hearing Dogs who look alike.

-It takes 6-8 months to complete an Australian Lions Hearing Dog’s training which all completed in at our National Headquarters and Training Centre in the Adelaide Hills.
+It takes 6-8 months to complete an Australian Lions Hearing Dog’s training which all completed at our National Headquarters and Training Centre in the Adelaide Hills.

 Dog’s training is split into two parts.
 As an Australian Lions Hearing Dog has the same public access rights as a guide dog for the blind, trainee Hearing Dogs are put through an intensive socialization program where they are trained to accompany their future owners into shops, restaurants, workplaces and public transport.